 What is HyFlex?

 HyFlex is a course modality that combines in-person and remote synchronous learning for students who are temporarily unable to attend class in-person.
-When you have a student unable to get to campus, you can offer a synchronous link to join the class.
+When you have a student unable to get to campus or has the flu, you can offer a synchronous link to join the class.
 HyFlex is facilitated by video conferencing software and hardware.

 A computer, projector, speakers, webcam and microphone should be available in the classroom.
 Each synchronous participant should have access to a computer, internet, webcam and microphone.
 Both the instructor and synchronous participants log into a video conferencing software like Zoom or Blackboard Collaborate when needed.

 Students can test their mic, webcam, and test wi-fi speed before participating in their first synchronous session.

 It will save time at the beginning of class if the synchronous student already has digital access to the materials.
 Blackboard can also house a fixed video conferencing link which students can use to join when they cannot attend in person.

 - Log into Blackboard.